31 years on the job and not one sick day

 I just like people, I don't think that I am ready to retire yet.
 I can't get my pension until I am 66.
 But I like what I am doing still.

 Inspired by Jean and would consider a career in care?
-Take a look at the types of roles we have here at ECL.
+Your career starts here with ECL.

 Please note: You must allow all cookies to be able to use the commenting feature on this site.